 - Competitive employee benefit: Your employees may also appreciate if you set up a 401k plan.
 Some of them aren’t saving for retirement at all.
 For others, low IRA maximums and high incomes prevent them from saving enough.
 Give your staff one more reason to love your company.

 - Profit sharing: Again, you may be able to accumulate savings above and beyond the annual salary deferral limit.
 If your retirement plan includes a profit-sharing component (most do) or the ability to match, you can save even more.

 - Reward key employees: Advanced plan designs allow you to focus where your profit-sharing contributions go.
-You can often keep most of the contribution for yourself or key employees while minimizing costs for contributing that go to high-turnover employee groups.
+You can often direct most of the contribution to yourself or key employees while minimizing costs for high-turnover employee groups (using IRS-sanctioned rules to limit vested balances).
 This is completely legal, and it makes sense to reward those who bring the most value to your business.